containers/podman/contrib/podmanimage/README.md

 ## Overview

-This directory contains the Dockerfiles necessary to create the three podmanimage container images that are housed on quay.io under the podman account.
+This directory contains the Dockerfiles necessary to create the three podmanimage container images that are housed on quay.io under the Podman account.
 All three repositories where the images live are public and can be pulled without credentials.
 These container images are secured and the resulting containers can run safely with privileges within the container.
 The container images are built using the latest Fedora and then Podman is installed into them: